 You apply for a LIHTC apartment through any apartment complex participating in the housing program.
 These are highly desired programs and fill up quickly.
 Do not get discouraged if you don’t find an opening right away.
 Remember, you can apply at properties anywhere in your state.
 Call or go online to check for availability.
 It will save you time and gas.
 Look at the communities that say, “Low-Income Housing Tax Credit,” and click the property name to learn more.

 What Happens After I Apply

-Your application is processed, if you are approved you will be notified of the date you can move in.
-If there are no availabilities you will be put on a waiting list which should be from a few months but no longer than a year.
+Your application is processed when you are approved; you will be notified of the date you can move in.
+If there are no availabilities, you will be put on a waiting list, which should be from a few months but no longer than a year.
 Speak to the property manager to find out how long a wait, but the wait is not usually long as these are not a set amount of government apartments, but private property owners that sign up with the program.
 If you have been placed on a waiting list, keep in contact with your housing office for any changes.
 The HUD Help Desk Monday through Friday from 8:30 am to 5:00 pm EST at 1-800-245-2691.

 You May Also Want to Read

 The government of the United States has several assistance programs arranged to help those in need.
 These federal benefits give free money to support people with basics such as food, healthcare, and...

 Pandemic Unemployment Assistance.
 The COVID 19 outbreak is tough for almost everyone out there.
 The pandemic had a direct effect on the country’s economy.
 It not only affects people’s lives but...